nverma61/TaskLinx/README.md

 **TaskLinx is now fully configured and ready to use!**

-- ✅ Backend API running on port 8000
+- ✅ Backend and frontend servers ready
-- ✅ Frontend app running on port 3000
 - ✅ Google OAuth2 configured
 - ✅ OpenAI GPT-4 integrated
 - ✅ Gmail & Calendar APIs ready